telerik/ajax-docs/sharepoint/troubleshooting/sharepoint-ajax-updates.md

 page_title: Using AJAX in SharePoint WebParts | UI for ASP.NET AJAX Documentation
 description: Using AJAX in SharePoint WebParts
 slug: sharepoint/troubleshooting/sharepoint-ajax-updates
+previous_url: controls/ajaxmanager/troubleshooting/dynamically-adding-radajaxmanager-to-sharepoint-web-parts
 tags: sharepoint,ajax
 published: True
 position: 0
 ---

-# Using AJAX in SharePoint WebParts
+# Using Telerik AJAX in SharePoint WebParts

 When using Ajax in SharePoint WebParts we recommend to add **RadAjaxManager** programmatically.

-This should be done in the **OnInit** event of the Web Part and then add the ajax settings in **CreateChildControls**.
+This should be done in the `OnInit` event of the Web Part

+You should then add the ajax settings in `CreateChildControls`.

-Here is a short example of what the code-behind will look in this case:
+Here is a short example of what the code-behind can look in this case:

+>caption How to use RadAjax in SharePoint Web Parts

 ````C#
 public class WebPart1 : WebPart